code-lab-org/nost-tools/docs/source/getStarted.rst

 This section contains instructions on how to get started with running tests over the NOS-T infrastructure.
-Having a message broker is a basic requirement and instructions for setting one up can be found here: :(COMING SOON!)
+Having a message broker is a basic requirement and instructions for setting one up can be found here: (COMING SOON!)

-The "Science Event Dashboard" is a simple test case which publishes utility scores to a dashboard.
+The Science Event Dashboard is a simple test case which publishes utility scores to a dashboard.
 It is comprised of just two applications and is a good place to start.
 For documentation, please see: :ref:`instructionsScienceDash`.